Marlys Petersen, MA, LPC Associate

 I am currently a registered associate in the state of Oregon (registration # R6256), working towards becoming a Licensed Professional Counselor.
 The title “registered associate ” means that I have completed a graduate program in the mental health field and have earned a master’s degree.
 As a registered associate, I work with clients while being supervised by a licensed mental health professional.
 In addition to meeting regularly with my supervisor, I am committed to seeking consultation with other mental health professionals as needed.
 My supervisor’s name is Alex Rankin, LPC (Licensed Professional Counselor #C3348), and he can be contacted by phone at 503-568-1510.

 Payment for Services:

-My fee is $125 for a clinical hour (45-50 minutes).
-Occasionally 80-minute sessions may be requested at a fee of $170.
+My fee is $150 for a clinical hour (50 minutes).
 Payment is made upfront for each session via cash, check, or credit card.
 I do not accept insurance; however, you may investigate if your insurance benefits cover out-of-network providers and what those terms are (including specifically whether they apply to registered state interns).
 You may be able to submit paperwork to your insurance company to apply our sessions to deductibles and/or receive assistance or reimbursement for the costs.
 I am happy to provide a super-bill for those purposes as requested.